xBoShY/scraper_service/README.md

    - 400 BadRequest: Request POST body is malformed
    - 500 InternalServerError: Unexpected internal error

+Metrics are a prometheus (prometheus-client) service accessible on port 9095 (by default) under path /metrics.

 ## Build and run Scraper

 Requirements: